 - Work under very short deadlines with limited resources.

-This is largely due to the immeasurably scalable that has developed.
+This is largely due to the immeasurably scalable business model that has developed over the last few years.
 The entrepreneurial ambition to be the “Uber of…” just about anything and the ability to launch quickly is what’s so attractive.

 With infrastructure in place for the IoT, startup ideas are limitless – simply find a problem in the home, workplace or a community and fix it… err… quickly.

 If you can create an application, bridge a problem-gap and monetise – any idea can become your business.
 Seriously, an app named Yo! raised millions in seed capital.
 Yo me the money!

 This is why the development of a general-purpose language like Python is perfect.
 Python – as a clever Quora-coder put it – allows you to quickly release your minimum viable product (MVP) which optimises your time to market.

 Python isn’t the only dynamic, easily scalable coding language but it’s fast becoming the choice for startups.